 Research Interests: Financial reporting, financial analysts, corporate disclosures, auditor/audit firm networks and the role of the audit committee

 Assistant Professor Paul Wong worked for Crowe Horwath (formerly Crowe Chizek) from 2007–11 as a senior staff auditor in the not-for-profit and higher education group.

 He served as a board member for Ledger & Quill, DePaul University’s accounting alumni association, from 2007-11 and New Moms Inc., a Chicagoland nonprofit, from 2009-11.
 In fall 2014 he taught Introduction to Financial Accounting.

-Wong’s publications include working papers include “Working on the Weekend: Do Analysts Strategically Time the Release of Their Recommendation Revisions?”
-(2017) with Professors Lynn Rees and Nathan Sharp.
-His co-authored working papers include “Changes in Analysts’ Stock Recommendations Following Regulatory Action Against Their Brokerage” (2017) and “Audit Committee Influence on the Auditor-Client Relationship and the Audit” (2017).
+Professor Wong’s publications include “Working on the Weekend: Do Analysts Strategically Time the Release of Their Recommendation Revisions?”
+(2017) with Professors Lynn Rees and Nathan Sharp and “Audit Committee Influence on the Auditor-Client Relationship and the Audit” (2018).
+His co-authored working papers include “Changes in Analysts’ Stock Recommendations Following Regulatory Action Against Their Brokerage” (2019) and “What’s My Target?
+Analyst Forecast Dispersion and Earnings Management Through Effective Tax Rates” (2019).

 Wong earned his Ph.D. in accounting from Texas A&M University.
 He received his B.S. in accounting from DePaul University and earned his CPA in 2008.